Resources

 Confrontation is not mean or unfair – it’s part of your job.
 Remind yourself that as a manager, one aspect of your role is holding your team members accountable for their work.
 It also helps to remember that you have to account to your own boss for achieving desired results.

-A professional career coach can be invaluable as you develop your communication, confrontation and conflict management skills – and help your employees do the same.
-The workforce development experts at PrideStaff Fresno can provide the guidance and training your company needs to stay ahead of the competition and maintain your winning workforce.
+A professional career coach can be invaluable as you develop your communication, confrontation, and conflict management skills – and help your employees do the same.
+The workforce development experts at PrideStaff can provide the guidance and training your company needs to stay ahead of the competition and maintain your winning workforce.
 Contact us today to learn more.